 and a language that can transcribe emotion.

 It is through this language we find poems, epics, sermons, and social commentary from one of the most oppressed and segregated ethnic groups in America.

 It is not the blending of these musical heritages that led to the creation of jazz, but rather the confrontation between them.
 Jazz both reflects the sociological conflict between these once opposing cultures, yet also progresses the equality and mutual understanding between them.
-Jazz was an extremely important tool of empowerment at all stages of the Civil Rights movement, but particularly in the 60’s.
+Jazz is a melting pot of innovation and creativity, and the driving force behind 20th century music innovation in America.